A variety of no-cook food items

 Furthermore, it is important to have a supply of non-perishable items that can be easily prepared without cooking.
 This includes items like granola bars, peanut butter, crackers, and canned soups.
 These foods can provide a quick and easy source of energy and nutrients when cooking is not possible.

-See also No Cook Appetizers for Parties
+See also Playdough Without Cream of Tartar No Cook

 Nutritious and Delicious: No-Cook Recipes for Emergencies